educationafjrotc/ca935theducation/README.md

 HOW TO UPDATE THE WEBSITE
     SCHOLARSHIPS.HTML & CURRENT_EVENTS.HTML
-        1. To add a scholarship/current event to the website, first find the button with the month the scholarship is DUE in, not the one it is posted in.
+        1. To add a scholarship/current event to the website, first navigate to the month_updater.js / current_event_updater.js file.

-        2. Directly under that button is a div or "division" with <ul> and <li> tags.
-The <ul> tells HTML that an unordered list is being made and the <li> tells HTML to make a bullet point.
-Add an <li> </li> and paste the scholarship/current event between the tags.

-        3. Make sure you add <a> around any links.
+        2.Then, copy paste scholarship description from the announcement into the function in which that scholarship is due (ex. a scholarship due Sept.
+30th should be pasted in to function september(){}).

+        3.Format the text by adding <li> and <ul> tags around anything with bulletpoints, <a> around any links, and <strong> around anything bold.

+        4. If in doubt follow the format of previously added scholarships.
+Make sure to add the correct classes/ids!

-        4. Before commiting, add the days the scholarships you added to the website were posted on the discord.
+        5. Before commiting, add the days the scholarships you added to the website were posted on the discord.
 So for example if you posted a scholarship on 2/15/24 and later added it to the website, say that you added a scholarship from 2/15/24 in the message before commiting the code.

-        5. Commit and Push!
+        6. Commit and Push!
 The website will take about a minute to show the changes you just made.

     KNOWLEDGE.HTML
         1. Find the <h1> tag that says "Next Monday's Knowledge: "